sssemil/Himawari/README.md

 run it once, set as desktop and lockscreen background, and save to ~/Pictures/.

     java -jar ./Himawari-1.0.jar -w -m -l 8 -s -db -sb -o ~/Pictures/

+To run it every 10 minutes you can use crontab:

+    crontab -e

+This will open crontab editing.
+Then add this line:

+    */10 * * * * java -jar ./Himawari-1.0.jar -w -m -l 8 -s -db -sb -o ~/Pictures/